manticoresoftware/manticoresearch-python/docs/SearchApi.md

 Performs a percolate search.
 This method must be used only on percolate indexes.

-Expects two paramenters: the index name and an object with array of documents to be tested.
+Expects two parameters: the index name and an object with array of documents to be tested.
 An example of the documents object:

   ```